-Note 7: Life Insurance Policies
+Note 9: Life Insurance Policies

 Several endowments have been established which are to be funded or partially funded by life insurance policies for which the Foundation has been named owner and beneficiary.
-Donors of the policies reimburse premium payments made by the Foundation.
-As of the end of the period, there were a total of 25 such policies with death benefits totaling \$1,988,667 and cash values totaling \$523,376.
+Premium payments made by the Foundation are reimbursed by the donors of the policies.
+As of August 31, 2017 and 2016, there were a total of 25 and 26 such policies, respectively, with death benefits totaling \$1,982,636 and \$1,972,817 respectively, and cash values totaling \$523,376 and \$513,975 respectively.

-Note 8: Income Tax Status
+Note 10: Income Tax Status

-The Foundation has received a letter of determination from the Internal Revenue Service advising that it qualifies as a notfor-profit corporation under Section 501(c)(3) of the Internal Revenue Code and, therefore, is not subject to income tax.
+The Foundation has received a letter of determination from the Internal Revenue Service advising that it qualifies as a nonprofit corporation under Section 501(c)(3) of the Internal Revenue Code and, therefore, is not subject to income tax.
 The Foundation is not a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.